 Serve

-- Serve hot, garnished with sesame seeds and green onions, and with rice if desired.
+- Serve hot, garnished with black and white sesame seeds and green onions, and with rice if desired.

 Want to save this recipe for later?
 Click the heart in the bottom right corner to save to your own recipe box!